svdleer/kea-api-admin/DOCKER-DEPLOYMENT.md

 -- Create the database
 CREATE DATABASE IF NOT EXISTS kea_db CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

--- Create the user
+-- Create the user for all hosts
-CREATE USER 'kea_user'@'%' IDENTIFIED BY 'your_secure_password';
+CREATE USER IF NOT EXISTS 'kea_user'@'%' IDENTIFIED BY 'your_secure_password';

 -- Grant all privileges on the database
 GRANT ALL PRIVILEGES ON kea_db.* TO 'kea_user'@'%';

+-- For Docker containers, create user for Docker network and grant access CREATE USER IF NOT EXISTS 'kea_user'@'172.%' IDENTIFIED BY 'your_secure_password';
--- For Docker containers, also grant access from Docker network GRANT ALL PRIVILEGES ON kea_db.* TO 'kea_user'@'172.%';
+GRANT ALL PRIVILEGES ON kea_db.* TO 'kea_user'@'172.%';

 -- Apply the changes